International Biotechnology Trust plc - IBT

 A keen focus on risk management

-An acute understanding of the biotechnology investment cycle and prudent steps to reduce risk ahead of binary events has allowed the trust to outperform the index (NASDAQ Biotechnology Index) and peers with lower volatility.
+An acute understanding of valuation and the biotechnology investment cycle informs the managers’ top down overlay and they take prudent steps to reduce individual company risk ahead of binary events.
+This has contributed to their outperformance against the index and their peers.

 Income generating

-A dividend of 4% of closing net asset value, paid biannually, offers investors a highly differentiated and sustainable source of income.
+A dividend of 4% of closing net asset value, paid biannually, offers investors a highly differentiated and reliable source of income.

 At a glance